LionelMorgado/AbPTM/README.md

 ### How to run
-The app can be executed locally from within R by running the following commands: setwd("/AbPTM_HOME/")#..must be defined as the app root folder..<br/>
+The app can be executed locally from within R by running the following commands:<br/>
+setwd("/AbPTM_HOME/")#..must be defined as the app root folder..<br/>
 library(shiny)<br/>
-runApp("AbPTM.R")<br/>
+runApp("AbPTM.R")